207degrees/PageRedirector/README.md

 # Page Redirector

 A minimal and lightning-fast URL redirector with auto-close functionality.
 Originally designed for Obsidian protocol links but works with any valid URL.

-The purpose of this script is to integrate it into sites which by default don't process the ``obsidian://`` protocol as a web-url.
+The purpose of this is to integrate it into sites which by default don't process the ``obsidian://`` protocol as a web-url.
 I personally use it to link to my Obsidian Vaults within Google Tasks.

 ![image](https://github.com/user-attachments/assets/157b4315-e51b-450d-a8bf-021d3df02a97)